 The University Computing Service provides a wide range of courses and lectures (for free) to students at all levels, including lectures on e-mail, world wide web, writing web pages, Java, C programming, databases, graphics, Windows, Macintosh, Word, Powerpoint, Unix, Linux, Excel, SPSS and Access.
 Course booking and info: http://training.cam.ac.uk

 See also the online guide to the School's bioinformatics service.
-There is also a bioinformatics resource at EBI with online tutorials etc. See also the teach yourself bioinformatics catalogue on the web (in the US) and Bioinformatics Frequently Asked Questions.
+There is also a bioinformatics resource at EBI with online tutorials etc.

 Staff-Student discussions and consultation